Although some things in Haiti have improved since the 2010 earthquake, the reality of day to day life is still incomprehensible.

 - Less than 50% of all of Haiti’s population has access to clean water.

 - Between “years of bad political moves and decisions” and Haitian farming/agriculture being unable to get ahead due to extreme weather situations (of too little rain followed by too much)…the malnutrition problem in Haiti is not a quick fix.

 - 80% of Haiti’s rice and and almost 50% of all of it’s food is now imported.
 As so many now rely on imported food, the meals are becoming less affordable, & the Haitian dollar has depreciated in value against the US dollar.

 - Haiti’s minimum wage is 200 Gourdes/day (this is equivalent to around $4 US dollars).

-A basic $30 monthly sponsorship to our feeding program will help feed 5 children/month
+A $40 monthly sponsorship to our feeding program will provide food for a family with 4 children.

 They’ll receive food and a clean cup of drinking water in their local communities.
 The feeding programs are run by strong, local Haitian pastors and leaders.
 Our goal is always to make it a strong, faith based environment filled with love & support.
 Their mothers will have piece of mind with these sponsorships, knowing where their children’s weekly meals are coming from.
 We’ve already heard countless stories of mothers who said “having their children in this program has taken away her shame (from having to beg for food), improved her child or children’s overall health, and given them the basic nutrition to behave like children should (and even excel in school)” Chances for Children will send each sponsor an (approximate) quarterly feeding program newsletter.

 In this plan your sponsorship monies will provide food for a family with 4 children for a month

 In this plan your sponsorship monies will provide food for a family with 6 children for a month